 What You Will Learn In This Free Course

-View All Learning Outcomes View Less All Alison courses are free to enrol study and complete.
-To successfully complete this certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
-Once you have completed this certificate course, you have the option to acquire an official certificate, which is a great way to share your achievement with the world.
+View All Learning Outcomes View Less All Alison courses are free to enrol, study, and complete.
+To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.

 Your Alison certificate is:

-- Ideal for sharing with potential employers
+- Ideal for sharing with potential employers.

-- Great for your CV, professional social media profiles and job applications.
+- Great for your CV, professional social media profiles, and job applications.

-- An indication of your commitment to continuously learn, upskill & achieve high results.
+- An indication of your commitment to continuously learn, upskill, and achieve high results.

 - An incentive for you to continue empowering yourself through lifelong learning.

-Alison offers 3 types of certificates for completed certificate courses:
+Alison offers 2 types of Certificate for completed Certificate courses:

-All certificates are available to purchase through the Alison Shop.
-For more information on purchasing Alison certificate, please visit our FAQs.
-If you decide not to purchase your Alison certificate, you can still demonstrate your achievement by sharing your Learner Record or Learner Achievement Verification, both of which are accessible from your Account Settings.
+Digital Certificate: a downloadable Certificate in PDF format immediately available to you when you complete your purchase.
+Physical Certificate: a physical version of your officially branded and security-marked Certificate All Certificate are available to purchase through the Alison Shop.
+For more information on purchasing Alison Certificate, please visit our FAQs.
+If you decide not to purchase your Alison Certificate, you can still demonstrate your achievement by sharing your Learner Record or Learner Achievement Verification, both of which are accessible from your Account Settings.